dotnet/csharplang/proposals/self-constraint.md

 Would a proper self constraint allow a simpler model for encoding the `call` in IL?
 That is, if the runtime also supports a proper self constraint then rather than requiring ``constrained. !!T call !0 class IAdditiveIdentity`1<!!T>.get_AdditiveIdentity()`` it could simply support ``call !0 class IAdditiveIdentity`1<!!T>.get_AdditiveIdentity()``.

-Could the self type be represented as an associate type rather than as a type parameter to an interface?
+Could the self type be represented as an associated type rather than as a type parameter to an interface?

 Obligatory general syntax questions: should we use a keyword other than `this`?
 Should the keyword go where the proposal puts it, or with the rest of the type constraints?